Cape Peninsula: Oceanography

-Tidal range is moderate, with about 2 m range at spring tide on both sides of the peninsula, and tidal currents are negligible.
+Tidal range is moderate, with about 1.8 to 1.9 m range at spring tide on both sides of the peninsula, and tidal currents are negligible.

 Bathymetry

 The Bathymetry of False Bay differs in character from the west side of the Cape Peninsula.
 The west coast seabed tends to slope down more steeply than in False Bay, and although the close inshore waters are also shallow, the 100 m contour is mostly within about 10 km of the west coast, while the entire False Bay is shallower than about 80 m.
 The bottom of False Bay slopes down relatively gradually from the gently sloping beaches of the north shore to the mouth, and is fairly even in depth from east to west except close to the shorelines.